Towards enriched universal algebra: Introduction

 The pretheories of~\cite{BG} are identity-on-objects $\cv$-functors $J\colon \ca^{\op}\to\ct$ where $\ca$ is a full subcategory of $\cv$ consisting of arities.
 A special case is a Lawvere theory which is an identity-on-objects functor $J\colon \ca^{\op}\to\ct$ where $\ca$ is the full subcategory of $\Set$ consisting of the finite cardinals.
 In this case $J$ preserves finite products, making it a {\em theory} in the sense of \cite{BG}.
 More generally, if $\cv$ is locally finitely presentable as a closed category, then finitary enriched monads on $\ck$ correspond to enriched Lawvere theories; that is, to identity-on-objects enriched functors $J\colon \cv_f^{\op}\to\ct$ preserving finite powers, see Power~\cite{Po}.

 All the enriched generalizations mentioned above follow the purely categorical approach of Lawvere, but do not provide a direct generalization of universal algebra as introduced by Birkhoff.
 In fact, enriched instances of classical universal algebra, with function symbols, recursively generated terms, and equations, have been developed only in specific situations: notably over posets (\cite{Bl,ADV,AFMS}), metric spaces (\cite{MPP1,MPP,A,ADV1}), and complete partial orders (\cite{ANR,ADV}).
-In this paper, we unify these fragmented picture under the same general theory, with the aim of providing new useful tools that will allow the development of universal algebra in new areas of enriched category theory.
+In this paper, we unify this fragmented picture under the same general theory, with the aim of providing new useful tools that will allow the development of universal algebra in new areas of enriched category theory.

-Alternatives approaches, making use of certain terms and equations, have been considered by Fiore and Hur~\cite{FH} and Lucyshin-Wright and Parker~\cite{LP}; but these do not follow the classical approach of universal algebra where terms are recursively generated by the function symbols under change of variables and superposition.
+Alternative approaches, making use of certain terms and equations, have been considered by Fiore and Hur~\cite{FH} and Lucyshyn-Wright and Parker~\cite{LP}; but these do not follow the classical approach of universal algebra where terms are recursively generated by the function symbols under change of variables and superposition.